-Steelman, a Republican, was the representative for Texas's 5th congressional district from 1973 to 1976.
+Steelman was the representative for Texas’s 5th congressional district and was a Republican.
+He served from 1973 to 1976.

 Steelman is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).